Atara Biotherapeutics, Inc. (ATRA) CEO Pascal Touchon on Q1 2020 Results - Earnings Call Transcript

 Pascal Touchon

-So, what we are going to do is on a site-by-site basis to expeditiously get them started up again, we have just got a checklist that ensures that, the sites have the capability to do all the assessments that are necessary, that they have the staff, facilities and equipment all available.

-And as long as, we are able to meet that checklist, we are going to be able to resume enrollment at those sites.
-So again, I anticipate that happening very soon because of that and the patients we have -.

-- As you know, we have started the IND study and we are making steady progress towards bringing these exciting asset into the clinic.
-We are not communicating right now timing of such IND filing and we will communicate the timing at -.
+Team, as you know, we have started the IND-enabling study and we are making steady progress towards bringing this exciting asset into the clinic.
+We are not communicating right now the timing of such IND filing, and we will communicate the timing at [Technical Difficulty]

 Operator